yosemitebandit/vebsite/content/notes/os.md

 combining that with the offset produces a PA
 * page tables are often implemented as sparse arrays or associated arrays since most processes don't use even a small fraction of their virtual address space
+* wikipedia has a [nice article](https://en.wikipedia.org/wiki/Virtual_memory) on this topic but the gist is that VM is used for security, to hide memory fragmentation and, via paging, to allow programs to use more memory than is physically present on the system
+* unix calls this moving of memory pages between RAM and disk "swapping," and an entire hard disk partition may be devoted to this (the swap partition)

 memory segments: